udaykiran009/oneCCL/doc/rst/source/sparse_collectives.rst

 ============================

 Language models typically feature huge embedding tables within their topology.
-This makes straight forward gradient computation followed by allreduce for the whole set of weights not feasible in practice due to both performance and memory footprint reasons.
+This makes straight-forward gradient computation followed by ``allreduce`` for the whole set of weights not feasible in practice due to both performance and memory footprint reasons.
 Thus, gradients for such layers are usually computed for a smaller sub-tensor on each iteration, and communication pattern, which is required to average the gradients across processes, doesn't map well to allreduce API.

-To address these scenarios, frameworks usually utilize allgather primitive, which may be suboptimal if there is a lot of intersection between sub-tensors from different processes.
+To address these scenarios, frameworks usually utilize ``allgather`` primitive, which may be suboptimal if there is a lot of intersection between sub-tensors from different processes.

 Latest research paves the way to handling such communication in a more optimal manner, but each of these approaches has its own area of applicability.
 Our ultimate goal is to provide a common API for sparse collective operations that would simplify framework design by allowing under-the-hood implementation of different approaches.